agarnung/basic_app_cross_compilation/linux_deployment/README.md

 ---

-## Basic tutorial suing linuxdeploy
+## Basic tutorial using linuxdeploy

 ### Guide